 Temporary discomfort, itchiness, or blistering at the application site are possible side effects.
 Topical immunotherapy is still one of the best non-invasive alopecia areata treatment in Karachi for severe alopecia areata, despite these possible drawbacks.
 To modify dosage and reduce side effects, a dermatologist must regularly examine the patient.

-At Hash Clinics, we treat individuals with limited, uneven alopecia areata first with intralesional corticosteroid injections.
+At Hash Clinics, we identify the alopecia areata causes and treat individuals with limited, uneven alopecia areata first with intralesional corticosteroid injections.
 In order to reduce local immunological activity, a corticosteroid, such as triamcinolone acetonide, is directly injected into the afflicted scalp regions.
 These injections encourage dormant follicles to reenter the development phase and promote hair regeneration by lowering inflammation surrounding the hair follicle.
 Usually, every four to six weeks, the operation is carried out in a dermatologist’s office.
 Depending on the size and quantity of bald patches, several sessions can be necessary.
 Both adults and kids with small, distinct areas of hair loss benefit most from intralesional corticosteroids.
 Localized skin thinning, pigmentation changes, and transient soreness at the injection site are common moderate side effects that subside after a short period.

 Individuals with stable, patchy alopecia areata who are unresponsive to medical therapies can have their hair restored surgically through a hair transplant.
 This alopecia areata treatment in Karachi entails removing healthy hair follicles and grafting them into bald or thinning parts of the scalp, usually from donor locations at the back or sides of the head where hair is immune to autoimmune attacks.
 Follicular Unit Extraction (FUE), which removes individual follicles for transplantation, and Follicular Unit Transplantation (FUT), which eliminates a strip of scalp tissue and divides it into individual follicular units, are the two main methods that are frequently employed.